TBC-TJU/MetaBCI/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Roadmap
-- add demos
-- add documents
-- add test cases
-- more datasets for P300
-- more BCI algorithms

 ## License